ivedeneev/BirdSDK/README.md

 try await BirdSDK.shared.manuallyUpdateLocation() // Note, that manual locations update method also supports async/await
 ```

-# Notes to reviewer:

-## Limitations / assumptions
+# (For reviewer) Limitations / assumptions:

+- SDK supports aync/await but was implemented using plain old callbacks to support earlier versions of iOS.
+- User must provide locations update interval.
+Default update interval is also provided (30 min)
 - Authorization process is hidden from the users of SDK.
 And happens 'automatically'
 - No 'logging out'
-- If sending location to server fails it stops periodic updates, because most likely this error in unrecoverable and it doesnt make sence to continue
+- If sending location to server fails it stops periodic updates, because most likely this error in unrecoverable and it doesnt make sence to continue trying to send locations
+- CLLocationManager errors are not handled
+- Some parts of SDK implemented 'naively' to save time; unit tests coverage is not complete for the same reason
+- If user explicitly denied location it is treated as a regular unhappy flow without any special promt
+- Network Requests cancellation is not handled

+## To add in production
+- Docs in `.docc` format
+- Cocoapods support
+- More detailed errors
--
+- GitHub Actions